rentruewang/snippets/README.md

 ## What languages are you interested in working on?

-I'm only interested in Python, Go, Modern C++/C/CUDA, JavaScript/TypeScript.
+I'm only interested in Python, Go, Modern C++/C/CUDA, Dart.
 In fact, I'm only intereseted in writing stuff that makes me happy 😀.

 Basically all software has been implemented with one of those technologies, so there is not a lot of need to acutally learn anything else (and I force myself not to jump at fancy things e.g. a rewrite in some particular language).
 Instead, algorithms are always more important than languages themselves anyways.